Working Group on Youth

-This Working Group aims to give young people a forum and a voice with which to speak to Commissioners, and to provide a platform for advocacy to draw attention to the importance of connectivity for any young person’s social and economic development.
+The Broadband Commission for Sustainable Development’s Working Group on Youth was Chaired by Dr. Hamadoun I. Touré, Secretary-General of the ITU and Co-Vice Chair of the Broadband Commission.
+The 2015 Working Group aimed to give young people a forum and voice with which to speak to Commissioners, and to provide a platform for advocacy to draw attention to the importance of connectivity for any young person’s social and economic development.

-- WG-Y held its first meeting in Geneva on May 17, when 50 students and interns were asked to explain how they envisioned broadband technologies improving people’s lives in five key areas: Young Entrepreneurs, Global Voices, Peace & Democracy, Knowledge Sharing and Health.
+This Working Group on Youth held its first meeting in Geneva on May 17, 2014, where 50 students and interns were asked to explain how they envisioned broadband technologies improving people’s lives in five key areas: Young Entrepreneurs, Global Voices, Peace & Democracy, Knowledge Sharing and Health.